TIY-Houston-Front-End-Engineering/Course-Guide/Resources/prework/drills/drills.md

 ## Summary

 After the second week of JavaScript instruction in the FEE class, the exercises included in `drills.js` should be an accurate reflection of a student's skills.
 As part of your prework, work through *as many of these drills as you can*.
 We recommend at least trying each of them.
 They are the *best* reflection of what this course will be like, and of the skills that you'll need to have as an entry-level JavaScript developer.
+Note that this is not an admissions test; our expectation is that you'll be able to successfully complete few, if any, of these drills.
+We expect exposure to this material, not proficiency with it.
+If your studies here generate questions for your potential instructor, that will be a big plus in your enrollment interview.

 ## How to